My keto tortillas are "flexible and bendy as a gymnast".

-You HAVE to try my new keto tortillas: 3-ingredient recipe.
+Delicious tortillas are back on the menu with my new keto tortillas: 3-ingredient recipe.
 Get ready to be excited for Taco Tuesday again!

-3 Ingredient Keto Tortillas
+3 Ingredient keto tortillas

 This is another keto bread recipe inspired by Fat Head dough.